 External Third Parties

-- Service providers acting as processors based within the EEA who provide IT, email, website and system administration services.
+- Service providers acting as processors who provide IT, email, website and system administration services.

-- Professional advisers acting as processors including lawyers, finance providers, auditors and insurers based within the EEA who provide consultancy, financing, legal, insurance and accounting services.
+- Professional advisers acting as processors including lawyers, finance providers, auditors and insurers who provide consultancy, financing, legal, insurance and accounting services.

-- Regulators and other authorities acting as processors or joint controllers based within the EEA who require reporting of processing activities in certain circumstances (including for reasons of public health).
+- Regulators and other authorities acting as processors or joint controllers who require reporting of processing activities in certain circumstances (including for reasons of public health).

 Your Legal Rights